SteveOverSea/redirect-to-uri-scheme/README.md

 My initial need for this project was that I wanted to automatically open certain domains in another browser on iOS.

-The redirect rule for the browser is set with [Hyperweb](https://guide.hyperweb.app/).
+The redirect rule for the browser is set with [Redirect Web](https://mshibanami.github.io/redirect-web/#/).

 I know I coud open apps on my mobile phone via URI schemes.
 The problem was that the redirect url that was given to Hyperweb was always prefixed with `https://` so that didn't work.